ashdavies/talks/2018-11-22-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ![right](k-night-pattern.png)

+^ Speaker introduction, senior engineer at ImmobilienScout24

-^ Talk a culmination of discussions with developers in conferences these few months
+^ Talk a culmination of discussions with developers in conferences over last few months

+^ Specifically Twitter interactions and panel discussions at Droidcon Berlin

 ^ Most people excited about coroutines, but have questions about its usage

+^ Often considered to take the place of reactive frameworks

 ^ What position does it sit in the Android ecosystem

 ---

+[.background-color: #ffffff]

 ![inline 25%](kotlin-logo.png)